Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: Introduction

 For the proof of Theorem \ref{main-theorem}, we need results regarding ordered K-theory from \cite{Goodearl1986PartiallyOA}, as well as techniques from \cite{SPIELBERG1988325}, in order to construct many of the $K_0$ maps.
 We then rely on a classification Theorem of Schafhauser \cite[Cor.
 5.4]{Schafhauser2018SubalgebrasOS} to "lift" these maps to the $C^*$-algebra level, and thus achieve the existence of the embeddings needed to show the presence of $K_0$-embedding property.
 For the case when the ideal is a separable ASH algebra, we use results and techniques from \cite{elliott2017classification}, \cite{elliott2020decomposition} and \cite{phillips2007recursive}.

 The paper is structured as follows: In Section 2, we give the definitions, some needed preliminaries and mention already known examples of $C^*$-algebras with the $K_0$-embedding property.
 In Section 3, we show that $K_0$-embedding Property is a local property.
 In Section 4, we set the stage for the last two sections, in which we produce new examples of $C^*$-algebras with the $K_0$-embedding Property.
 More specifically, in Section 5 we show the $K_0$-embedding property for direct sums of certain $C^*$-algebras, including simple ones and crossed products with $\Z$ via minimal actions (Proposition \ref{direct_sums}).
 It has to be noted that the results we show in Section 4 make us realize for which direct sums we can show the $K_0$-embedding property when applying our strategy.
 In Section 6, we establish $K_0$-embedding property for separable ASH algebras.
-Throughout the paper $\U$ will be the universal UHF algebra, by $F\subset \subset A$ we will denote a finite subset of A, while $\otimes$ will be the minimal tensor product.
+There is also an appendix, on which, for the sake of completion, we present a proof of a result regarding crossed products, that is essential for the proof of Proposition \ref{crossed_products}.
+Throughout the paper $\N^*=\{1,2,3,...\}, \U$ will be the universal UHF algebra, by $F\subset \subset A$ we will denote a finite subset of A, while $\otimes$ will be the minimal tensor product.
 Moreover, for an element $a$ in a $C^*$-algebra, $\bar a$ will denote an image under some quotient map.
 For a $C^*$-algebra $A$, $sr(A)$ and $RR(A)$ will be the stable and real rank of a $C^*$-algebra respectively.
-We will use the abbreviation ccp for completely positive and contractive maps.
+If $F$ is a set and $C$ is a $C^*$-algebra, with $F\subset_{\varepsilon} C$ we mean that for every element in $a\in F$ there is an element $b\in C$ that is $\varepsilon$-close to $a$ in norm.We will use the abbreviation ccp for completely positive and contractive maps.
 And finally, if $\tau\in T(A)$ is a trace and $a\in M_n(A)$, we will sometimes abuse the notation and write $\tau(a)=Tr\otimes \tau(a)=\sum_{i=1}^n \tau (a_{ii})$.